bnb-chain/greenfield-docs/docs/guide/concept/simple-storage-service.md

 - A policy associate to a object/group can only allow to operator the object/group.

 In the reousrce-based policy, the user can use wildcard characters Greenfield Resource Names(GRNS) and other values to grant permission to a subset of objects.
 For Example, the user can only allow the grantee to access to the objects that begin with a common prefix or end with a given extension, such as `.html`.

+## Life Cycle
+To store your data in Greenfield, the user should work with resources known as buckets and objects.
+A bucket is a container for objects, and an object is a file along with any metadata that describes that file.

+To store an object in Greenfield, the user creates a bucket and then uploads the object to that bucket.
+Once the object is in the bucket, it can be opened, downloaded, and moved.
+When the user no longer needs an object or a bucket, they can clean up their resources.

+### Bucket

+- Create: Users send `CreateBucket` transactions to the blockchain, and the corresponding metadata will be created on the chain.
+- Update: Users can modify Bucket-related metadata, such as payment accounts and quotas, by sending the `UpdateBucketInfo` transaction to the blockchain.
+- Delete: Users send `DeleteBucket` transactions to the blockchain to delete the bucket, but they need to ensure that all objects in the bucket have been deleted.

+### Object

+* Create: Users send `CreateObject` transactions to the blockchain, and the corresponding metadata will be created on the chain.
+The object is in the Created state.
+* CancelCreate: Users send `CancelCreateObject` transactions to the blockchain to cancel the object, and the corresponding metadata will be deleted on the chain.
+* Update: Users can modify Object-related metadata, such as visibility, by sending the `UpdateObjectInfo` transaction to the blockchain.
+* Put: Users can use the `PutObject RESTful API` to interact with the SP and upload data to the primary SP.
+* Seal: After the PrimarySP and secondary SPs store user data, the PrimarySP will send a `SealObject` transaction to the blockchain, and the status of the object will be updated to Sealed, indicating that the object has been successfully uploaded and can be accessed externally.
+* RejectSeal: The PrimarySP can reject sealing the object for any reason by sending `RejectSealObject` transactions to the blockchain, and the corresponding metadata will be deleted on the chain.